HPC-dev-acc/mario-demo/docs/10-requirement.md

 - FR-050: The game can be installed and launched offline with cached resources and versioning.

 ### Content and Levels
-- Default level **Stage 1-1** offers basic terrain (bricks/platforms/coins/pedestrian lights) with NPC combinations and spawn rates (OL and Student NPCs appear more often).
+ - Default level **Stage 1-1** offers basic terrain (bricks/platforms/coins/pedestrian lights) with NPC combinations and spawn rates (OL, Student, and Officeman NPCs appear more often).
 - Level data uses object lists and **24 px sub-grid** collision masks (2×2) to support half tiles and custom patterns.

 ## NFR